mmistakes/minimal-mistakes/_drafts/kafka-streams.markdown

   }
 ```

-In the above example, we are grouping products by the first letter of the `userId` of the user who
-purchased them.
-From the code, it seems a harmless operation, as we are only changing the key of the
-stream.
-However, since Kafka partitioned topics by key, we are marking the stream for
+In the above example, we are grouping products by the first letter of the `UserId` of the user who purchased them.
+From the code, it seems a harmless operation, as we are only changing the key of the stream.
+However, since Kafka partitioned topics by key, the change of the key marks the topic for re-partitioning.
-re-partitioning.

-So, if the marked stream will be materialized in a topic or in a state store (more to come on state
-stores) by a next transformation, the contained messages will be potentially moved to another node
+So, if the marked stream will be materialized in a topic or in a state store (more to come on state stores) by a next transformation, the contained messages will be potentially moved to another node of the Kafka cluster.
+Re-partitioning is an operation that should be done with caution, because it could generate a heavy network load.
-of the Kafka cluster, which owns the partition containing the messages with the new key.
-Re-partitioning is an operation that should be done with caution, because it could generate a heavy
-network load.

 ### 5.2.
 Stateful Transformations